n8sOrganization/cp-aws-irsa/README.md

 vRelevant blog post: https://vrelevant.net/crossplane-all-the-patches-with-aws-irsa-config/

+> [!NOTE]
-_Note: To keep this setup simple,I'm using Kustomize to apply the Crossplane Provider-aws, XRDs, and Compositions.
+> _To keep this setup simple, I'm using Kustomize to apply the Crossplane Provider-aws, XRDs, and Compositions.
 Using a Crossplane Configuration would be the best practice for production use.
 See the Crossplane docs for more info on Configuration._

 ## Prerequisites
  1. K8s cluster